RevacommCharlie/learn-curriculum-init/01-preview.md

 learn preview 01-example-unit/01-markdown-examples.md
 ```

-Instead of just one file, preview the entire unit--
+Instead of just one file, preview the entire unit.
+You will need to click into the unit to see its contents.

 ```
 learn preview -o .